eBay/tsv-utils/docs/ToolReference.md

 These tools assume data is utf-8 encoded.

+### Line endings

+These tools have been tested on Unix platforms, including macOS, but not Windows.
+On Unix platforms, Unix line endings (`\n`) are expected, with the notable exception of `tsv2csv`.
+Not all the tools are affected by DOS and Windows line endings (`\r\n`), those that are check the first line and flag an error. `csv2tsv` explicitly handles DOS and Windows line endings, converting to Unix line endings as part of the conversion.

+The `dos2unix` tool can be used to convert Windows line endings to Unix format.

+The tools were written to respect platform line endings.
+If built on Windows, then Windows line endings.
+However, given the lack of testing, a Windows build should be expected to have some issues with line endings.

 ### File format and alternate delimiters (`--delimiter`)

 Any character can be used as a delimiter, TAB is the default.
 However, there is no escaping for including the delimiter character or newlines within a field.
 This differs from CSV file format which provides an escaping mechanism.
 In practice the lack of an escaping mechanism is not a meaningful limitation for data oriented files.